This geom is used to visualise SpatRaster objects (see terra::rast()

 is not provided, geom_spatraster()

-creates a ggplot2 layer with
+creates a ggplot2

-properly the SpatRaster layers.
+to display properly the SpatRaster

 If fill